Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

-Being the oldest of the six, Sāṃkhya influenced the others.
+Being the oldest of the six, Sāṃkhya greatly influenced the others.
 2

 It was originally expounded by the Sage Kapila, sometimes considered the father of Indian philosophy.